films-we-saw/films-we-saw.github.io/_posts/2022-06-11-Jurrassic-World.markdown

 ---
 layout: post
-title:  "Jurrasic World Dominion"
+title:  "Jurrasic World: Dominion"
 date:   2022-06-11 20:17:39 +0000
-categories: Films, 4
+categories: [Action, "Rewatch if forced"]
+excerpt: "Dinosaurs are the only redeeming feature.
+Would not watch again, would not have paid for"
 ---

-#Jurrasic World Dominion
-11th June 2022

 Score: 4/10

 Dinosaurs are the only redeeming feature.
 Would not watch again, would not have paid for.